U.S. gasoline refining profits slump to 2008 levels amid coronavirus fears

 “This shows traders believe refiners could flood a shrinking market and sends them a strong signal to cut runs as soon as possible to prevent further losses,” said Sandy Fielden, director of oil and products research, at Morningstar in Austin, Texas.

+Tracking the steep decline in U.S. margins, Northwestern European gasoline refining margins dropped to around -$6.6 a barrel on Monday, their lowest since January 2009.

-Reporting by Stephanie Kelly and Scott DiSavino; Editing by Chizu Nomiyama and Marguerita Choy
+Reporting by Stephanie Kelly and Scott DiSavino; Editing by Marguerita Choy and Peter Cooney